MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Install and update

-You may download and install Microsoft Edge on platforms such as Windows and macOS.
+You can download and install Microsoft Edge on platforms such as Windows and macOS.
 Microsoft Edge uses the updater service to keep your version of Microsoft Edge up to date and secure.

 When you install or update Microsoft Edge, device information is sent to Microsoft.
 Device information includes your release channel, basic hardware information, update identifiers, an identifier unique to your device, and a resettable identifier unique to your browser.
 The IP address of the device is sent to the updater service, but the last decimal is scrubbed for added privacy protection.
 During each browsing session, a new randomly generated token is created to install updated versions of Microsoft Edge.
 The token is not associated with any personal information and is only used for the installation and update process and to improve the updater service.